 Our friends and relatives bombarded us with suggestions and travel tips amid a plethora of travel warnings on all the potentially horrible situations we could encounter along the way, some even life-threatening.
 We chose not to take heed of their warnings when instead, we chose to research on our own.

 Searching online was little help.
 We found countless travel tips from travelers who’d been “out there” on their own, as a couple of a family of three or more.
 But, few were retirees, and most had a place to call home to return to for a break or respite.
-Of course, today, eight years later, we’ve encountered other retirees, home-free, and traveling the world.
+Of course, today, eight years later, we’ve encountered other retirees, home-free and traveling the world.
 But after a fashion, most acquiesced and returned to their home country, recovered their belongings from storage, and began again.
 Not us.
-We wanted to do it differently, to truly experience the challenges and benefits of living life on the move, as retirees, with no safety net.
+As retirees, we wanted to do it differently to truly experience the challenges and benefits of living life on the move, with no safety net.